szunami/blog-1/2017-01-25-computers-are-hard.html.md

 - computers
 - personal
 category: misc
+summary: >
+  A brief, evergreen note about why sometimes you can’t read my website.
+Posting it on that website was, perhaps, foolish.
 ---

 For as long as I can remember, I’ve had a penchant for doing things myself where